 In California, physician assistant studies are widely available as two-year master's degree programs at various public and private universities.
 A few physician assistant programs in California community colleges are available at the certificate and associate's degree level.
 All of the schools in this article are accredited PA programs in California with the exception of Foothill College, but further details about this school's accreditation status are listed below.
 Students should note that since most of the PA programs are at a graduate level, they need to have at least a bachelor's degree and experience before training as a PA.
 Additionally, in addition to lectures and labs in the classroom, students must complete extensive clinical training within these programs.

-Physician Assistant Programs in California with Degree Options
+Physician Assistant Programs in California

 The 21-month program is offered in cooperation with Stanford University.
 Since Stanford University has an ARC-PA accredited program, graduates are eligible for licensure exams.
 In addition to coursework, students gain practical training through preceptorships.
 Graduates may be awarded a Certificate of Clinical Proficiency by Stanford University and either a certificate or associate's degree from Foothill College.
 The program has an articulation agreement with the PA master's program at Saint Francis University.

 One of the physician assistant programs in Southern California can be found at Loma Linda University.
 The Master of Physician Assistant program at this Christian-based university accepts students who completed specific prerequisites and have 2,000 hours of healthcare experience.
 The two-year program requires students to spend the first year completing classes like medical ethics, patient diagnosis, anatomy, and pathophysiology.
 During the second year, students learn about PA issues and complete a series of clinical rotations in various medical specialties.